llwang8/InsightDataScience-findPoliticalDonors/README.md

 ## Challenge Summary

-For this challenge, we're asking you to take an input file that lists campaign contributions by individual donors and distill it into two output files:
+For this challenge, engineer is asked to take an input file that lists campaign contributions by individual donors and distill it into two output files:

 medianvals_by_zip.txt: contains a calculated running median, total dollar amount and total number of contributions by recipient and zip code

 medianvals_by_date.txt: has the calculated median, total dollar amount and total number of contributions by recipient and date.

-As part of the team working on the project, another developer has been placed in charge of building the graphical user interface, which consists of two dashboards.
-The first would show the zip codes that are particularly generous to a recipient over time while the second would display the days that were lucrative for each recipient.

-Your role on the project is to work on the data pipeline that will hand off the information to the front-end.
-As the backend data engineer, you do not need to display the data or work on the dashboard but you do need to provide the information.
+Engineer's role on the project is to work on the data pipeline that will hand off the information to the front-end.
+As the backend data engineer, no need to display the data or work on the dashboard but to provide the information.

 ## Approach

+The following fields are relavant this project:

-CMTE_ID: identifies the flier, which for our purposes is the recipient of this contribution
+CMTE_ID: identifies the flier, which  is the recipient of this contribution
-ZIP_CODE: zip code of the contributor (we only want the first five digits/characters)
+ZIP_CODE: zip code of the contributor (only first five digits/characters needed)
 TRANSACTION_DT: date of the transaction
 TRANSACTION_AMT: amount of the transaction
 OTHER_ID: a field that denotes whether contribution came from a person or an entity

-## Dependencies
+Initiate 2 dictionary by_date, by_zip to hold data.
+Open file object to read from input/itcont.txt.
+Save each line to a batch list until batch size is n.

+With each batch (size n) and the last batch, first split each line by "|" to generate an list.
+Extract relavant data from the list with right indexes.

+If any field of other_id, cmte_id, tran_amt is/are empty, ignore this line.
+First get the first 5 digits of zipcode as the new zip.
+Then append tran_amt to value list of the 2 keys of the right cmte_id and zip.
+If keys don't exist, creat keys and add current trans_amt as the first element to this value list.

+Write to _by_zip file with running up-to-date statistics meadian for each cmte_id, zipcode, count and summary of tran_amt list for the specific cmte_id and zip keys.
+Add a new line after writing each line so as current line not to concatenate with the next line.

+Update by_date dict similarly.
+First validate tran_date first.
+Make sure it is not empty, month, day and year all have allowable digits, and last it can be transformed to valid datetime object.
+Use cmte_id and valid date as 2-tier dict keys to store relavent tran_amt to its value list.
+If keys don't exist, create keys first before adding the first elements.

+After all batches are processed, sort by_date dict alphabetical by recipient and then chronologically by date.
+Then print to _by_date file statistics meadian, count and summary of tran_amt list for the specific cmte_id and date keys.
+Add a new line after writing each line so as current line not to concatenate with next line.

+Close file object for writing _by_date file.

 ## Run Instruction

+The default batch size is set as 50.
+Change it if needed before running the program.

+At command line at the directory of root type:
+./run.sh

 ### Built with: